*** URGENT MATCH CANCELLATIONS and NOTICE ***

-Furthermore "IR 50/50 Rimfire Benchrest Matches will be discontinued until someone volunteers to be the Match Director."
+"IR 50/50 Rimfire Benchrest Matches have been discontinued until someone volunteers to be the Match Director."

 Welcome to the Mid Carolina Rifle Club Web page.
 The mission of MCRC is to promote the shooting sports.
 We provide a safe, convenient, fun place to shoot, with lots of organized activities.
 But, there's one thing we can't provide -SHOOTERS!
 That's what you have to do.
 So come join us and have fun shooting and in the process make freedom's sound ring.